-- Is designed to create engagement
+1. Content Writing is designed to create engagement

-- Is measured by traffic flow to your content or website
+3. Content Writing is measured by traffic flow to your content or website

-- Includes blog posts, articles, e-books and newsletters
+5. Content Writing includes blog posts, articles, e-books and newsletters

 In this video, Joanna walks you through the three simple ways Copyhackers writes consistently awesome blog posts.